 Skiing in New Zealand

-Whilst us Poms are whiling away the summer months drinking Pimms and pruning our prize roses, the Kiwis are gearing up for the ski season.
-Over its two imaginatively-named islands (the North Island and the South Island), New Zealand plays host to the best ski hills in the southern hemisphere and therefore the best skiing in the world… between the months of June and October!
+Whilst us Brits are whiling away the summer months drinking Pimms and pruning our prize roses, the Kiwis are gearing up for the ski season.
+Across its two imaginatively-named islands (the North Island and the South Island), New Zealand plays host to the best ski hills in the southern hemisphere and therefore the best skiing in the world… between the months of June and October!
 They’re called skifields over here though, lest you forget!

 Skiing on the North Island of New Zealand